lehtiolab/ddamsproteomics/docs/usage.md

 For normalizing PTM tables, `--normalize` can be used for median-centering.
 Since PTM tables can be somewhat small and possibly skewed in their quantitation, a separate gene table is prepared from the PSMs in `--totalproteomepsms`, to get the channel median normalization factors from.

+### Annotation of results
+To annotate peptide/protein/gene results after a search, marking hits in another protein fasta database (e.g. bait proteins, contaminants), you can if needed, supply those external fasta files by `--report_seqmatch 'dbfile1.fa;dbfile2.fa'`.
+This will generate one column for each file in the result files, containing the fasta IDs for the record that a peptide (or any peptide from a protein) matched to.

 ### Reusing data
 If you have finished a rather large analysis and wish to rerun a part of it or add more fractions, due to e.g. new MS data, you may do so by passing